The BMA has apologised after publishing an independent report into sexism in the association and has made a commitment to reform.

 ‘The report makes for difficult reading.
 I am determined that we learn from it, and, most importantly that we make the necessary changes to ensure we become a truly inclusive association by implementing the recommendations.’

-BMA representative body chair Helena McKeown said: ‘I am deeply sorry that doctors and staff have endured this inexcusable behavior.
+BMA representative body chair Helena McKeown said: ‘I am deeply sorry that doctors and staff have endured this inexcusable behaviour.
 I am of an age where sexism has pervaded so many parts of my personal and working life for too long.

 ‘It's not just within the BMA but that doesn’t mean we accept it; we don’t, and we won’t.
 I want the BMA to be an organisation, that as a doctor and as a woman, I am proud to be a part of and those who follow me will also be proud.
 This is a springboard for change and that change has already begun.’